Emergency-Brake Simplex: Toward A Verifiably Safe Control-CPS Architecture for Abrupt Runtime Reachability Constraint Changes: Background

 In this paper, we focus on linear control systems, where the plant state at time $t$ is denoted as an $n$-dimensional vector\footnote{Unless otherwise specified, in this paper, a vector variable is denoted by a lower-case letter with an overhead arrow, while a scalar variable is denoted by a lower case letter without overhead arrow.
 A matrix variable is denoted by an upper-case letter.} $\vec{x}(t) =(x_1(t), x_2(t), \cdots, x_n(t))^{\sf T} \in \mathbb{R}^n$ (where $^{\sf T}$ means transpose).
 For simplicity, we also denote $\vec{x}(t)$ as $\vec{x}$, and denote the time derivative of $\vec{x}(t)$ as $\dot{\vec{x}}$.

 Besides, the targeted plant state of the control, aka the \emph{reference state}, is denoted as $\vec{x}_{\sf o} \in \mathbb{R}^n$.
 We call the set of all feasible values for $\vec{x}_{\sf o}$ as the \emph{feasible region of the reference state}, denoted as $\mathcal{R}_{\sf o}$.
-In this paper, we assume the following.
+In this paper, we assume the following. \hrule \begin{assumption} $\mathcal{R}_{\sf o}$ is \emph{closed}, and is defined by a set of linear constraints, aka \emph{reference state constraints}, denoted by